 pygmt.grdclip

-Set values in a grid that meet certain criteria to a new value.
+• Set values within a range to a new value

 Full option list at https://docs.generic-mapping-tools.org/6.5/grdclip.html